straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 - Lack of Multicollinearity - Predictors are not correlated to each other.
 See category example below.
 - Outlier check

-Examples of linear regression, deviation to model fit, cubic polynomial fit, and unequal variation.
+Examples of linear regression, deviation to model fit, cubic polynomial fit, and unequal variation (relationship between the Y dependent variation and the X feature).
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/coding/chart.jpg" class="img-fluid rounded z-depth-1" %}